ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 ### Explanation
 {: #mqoc_jms_user_id_explain}

-The default configuration of a IBM MQ on Cloud queue manager specifies that any application connecting to the queue manager must supply valid user credentials.
+The default configuration of a {{site.data.keyword.mq_full}} queue manager specifies that any application connecting to the queue manager must supply valid user credentials.
 Users and applications can have credentials created by following the instructions in the [Users and Applications document page](/docs/services/mqcloud?topic=mqcloud-mqoc_users_and_apps).

 IBM MQ client applications have two different methods of supplying credentials to a queue manager that is controlled by a switch called `compatibility mode`.
 You must ensure that when the application is connecting it is has **compatibility mode disabled**, otherwise only the first 8 characters of the password (long API key) is transmitted to the queue manager, and so the authentication check fails.